 Whether you are still serving in the British armed forces, or have been discharged, you may have a claim for compensation if you have been injured in the course of your military career.

-Our team of experienced Lawyers have considerable expertise in this complex area of law, having helped many clients claim compensation for injuries suffered in the armed forces.
+Our experienced Lawyers have considerable expertise in military claims having helped many clients claim compensation for injuries suffered in the armed forces.

 Military Accident Compensation